BIOGRAPHY

-Winner of the 2024 Allan Zavod Performers' Award, 2024 ANZCA Composition Scholarship, 2022 Composition and Music Technology Prize, and the 2021 Prime Minister's Valedictorian from School of the Arts, Singapore, Su Min recently received a Green Room nomination for Outstanding Sound Design in Independent Theatre for her work on Beowulf: Reforged (2024), presented at Melbourne Fringe Festival.
-She was described as "an incredible harpist... who seemed to spin golden spiels of tune from her strings" (Sheather-Reid, 2024).
+After graduating as the 2022 Prime Minister's Valedictorian from School of the Arts, Singapore, Su Min furthered her music studies at Monash University in Australia, where she was awarded the 2025 Sir John Monash Medal, 2025 University Medal for Academic Undergraduate Excellence, and the 2025 Prize for Best Overall Student in the Bachelor of Music upon graduation, amongst other awards.
+She also won the 2024 Allan Zavod Performers' Award, 2024 ANZCA Composition Scholarship, 2022 Composition and Music Technology Prize, and 2019 Outstanding Harp Creative Composition Award and Jury's Choice Award.
+Additionally, she received a Green Room nomination for Outstanding Sound Design in Independent Theatre for Beowulf: Reforged (2024) at Melbourne Fringe Festival, for which she was described as "an incredible harpist... who seemed to spin golden spiels of tune from her strings" (Sheather-Reid, 2024).

 As a composer, Su Min's solo piano composition, Fly High, Butterfly (2025), has been published by ANZCA Music Examinations in the Associate Performer Diploma (Classical Pianoforte) 2025-2027 syllabus.
-Su Min was also commissioned by Syzygy Ensemble, and wrote Chasing Shadows, an "entrancing new work" (Welch, 2023) that premiered at the Melbourne Recital Centre in November 2023.
-It was described as having "a child-like instinct, an inner life of little threads that danced with an easy impulsiveness" (Laing, 2023).
-In 2019, Su Min was awarded both the Jury's Choice Award (Category 3) and the Outstanding Harp Creative Composition Award in the 2019 Creative Composition Competition.
-She performed her award-winning solo harp composition, Renew, for a global audience at the 2019 Harpfest Gala Showcase at the University Cultural Centre in Singapore.
+Su Min was also commissioned by Syzygy Ensemble to write Chasing Shadows, an "entrancing new work" (Welch, 2023) that premiered at the Melbourne Recital Centre in 2023.
+It is described as having "a child-like instinct, an inner life of little threads that danced with an easy impulsiveness" (Laing, 2023).

-As a harpist, Su Min has performed with the Monash Academy Orchestra and Monash Art Ensemble from 2023-2025, and alongside artists including Paul Grabowsky, Ngaiire, Sandy Evans, Raymond MacDonald, Mindy Meng Wang, and Robert Burke.
-She also clinched First Place in the Advanced category of the 2020 Vienna Virtuoso Festival Season II Competition.
+As a harpist, Su Min has performed with the Monash Academy Orchestra and Monash Art Ensemble (2023-2025), and alongside artists including Paul Grabowsky, Nat Bartsch, Ngaiire, Sandy Evans, Raymond MacDonald, Mindy Meng Wang, and Robert Burke.
+She also clinched First Place in the 2020 Vienna Virtuoso Festival Season II Competition (Advanced Category).

 Photography by Mr Woon

 Underpinning Su Min's artistic journey is the interdependency between music and dance.
-Su Min collaborates extensively with dancers, from writing music for choreographies by dACADEMY Singapore's faculty Leia Ang and Ng Xian Cui for their annual dance production, BREATH (2022-2024), to co-directing and co-composing Chrysalis, a new hour-long devised Contemporary dance show by Monash Uni Student Theatre.
-As a harpist and dancer, Su Min has also been invited to perform at events such as the AJIRN 7 2024 Conference, held at Monash University.
+She has collaborated with dancers to write music for 6 choreographies and 1 pre-show segment in dACADEMY Singapore's annual dance production, BREATH (2022-2025), and co-directed and co-composed Chrysalis, a new hour-long devised Contemporary dance show by Monash Uni Student Theatre.
+As a harpist and dancer, Su Min has also been invited to perform at events, including the AJIRN 7 2024 Conference.

-In Su Min’s free time, she enjoys independently writing and releasing albums revolving around the theme of “journeys”, drawing inspiration from her personal experiences.
-She has released 7 albums, 8 dance films, and multiple singles, and hopes to keep expanding her creative output.
+Su Min also enjoys independently writing and releasing albums revolving around the theme of “journeys”, drawing inspiration from her personal experiences of growing up.
+She has released 8 albums, 9 dance films, and multiple singles, and hopes to keep expanding her creative output.

 Please refer to my LinkedIn profile for the full list of awards.